arieloren/Drug_Response_Analysis/README.md

 It's interesting to note that their names follow a similar pattern.
 In the EDA part, it would be valuable to examine if they cluster together based on gene names.

-3. Predictive Modeling
+### 3. Predictive Modeling

-The model explored:
+**The model explored**:

-XGBoost Classifier:
+**XGBoost Classifier**:
 - Handles non-linearities and often performs well in tabular data tasks.
 - Trained with default parameters.
 Future work will include cross-validation and hyperparameter tuning for optimal performance.

-Training/Validation:
+**Training/Validation**:
 - An 80/15 train/validation split was used.
 For future work, cross-validation or LOO (we have a small dataset) could be good.
 - Metrics computed:
   - Accuracy
   - Precision/Recall/F1

 Note that since the data was balanced, accuracy was an appropriate metric.

-Confusion Matrix:
+**Confusion Matrix**:
 - Visualized how many Responders vs. Non-Responders were correctly/incorrectly classified.

-4. Model Explainability
+### 4. Model Explainability

 - As we used a tree-based model, I easily extracted the most significant features from both the 10 selected features from the previous task and the metadata features, which were found to not contribute significantly.

 - Used SHAP to interpret individual predictions:
   - Calculated SHAP values for each feature to see which contribute most to predicted response.
   - Provided force plots and waterfall plots for explanation.

-5. Key Findings
+### 5. Key Findings

-- **Top Genes:** Listed 10 genes with highest absolute Lasso coefficients.
+- **Top Genes**: Listed 10 genes with highest absolute Lasso coefficients.
-- **Model Performance:** Accuracy and F1 score approximately 0.60%.
+- **Model Performance**: Accuracy and F1 score approximately 0.60%.
 Since the data is balanced, precision and recall are at similar values.
 I should note that we clearly have overfitting (common with XGBoost without proper hyperparameter tuning) and could likely achieve better results.
 As this is a baseline solution for the task, I kept it as is.
-- **Clinical Relevance:** Most genes were less relevant in this project, and the metadata features weren't helpful for classification.
+- **Clinical Relevance**: Most genes were less relevant in this project, and the metadata features weren't helpful for classification.

 ---

 # How to Run

 ## 1. Environment Setup